Australian sawtail catshark

-The Australian sawtail catshark (Figaro boardmani) is a common species of catshark, and part of the family Scyliorhinidae, endemic to southern Australian waters.
+The Australian sawtail catshark (Figaro boardmani) is a common species of deepwater catshark, belonging to the family Pentanchidae, endemic to southern Australian waters.
 It is found on or near the bottom of the outer continental shelf and upper continental slope, at depths of 85 to 823 m.
 This slim-bodied species is characterized by crests of enlarged dermal denticles along both the dorsal and ventral edges of its caudal fin and caudal peduncle, along with a color pattern of broad, dark saddles outlined in white.
 It can grow to 61 cm in length.
 The Australian sawtail catshark feeds mainly on fishes, crustaceans, and cephalopods.
 Females are oviparous and lay eggs enclosed by capsules.
 This species is often caught incidentally by commercial bottom trawl fisheries, but is not significantly threatened by fishing activity.
 Thus, it has been assessed as of Least Concern by the International Union for Conservation of Nature (IUCN).